Celery Juice & Acne: The Luteolin Mechanism, the Psoralen Risk & What the Evidence Actually Shows

 Does celery juice help acne?

-Why do some people say celery juice cleared their skin?
+Why do some people say celery juice cleared their acne?

-What actually helps acne better than celery juice?
+What is actually better than celery juice for acne?

 Summary